smkirby/simlang2022/index.md

 ## The teaching team

-[Simon Kirby](http://www.lel.ed.ac.uk/~simon/) is the lecturer for this course, and [Matt Spike](https://sites.google.com/site/matspike/) is in charge of labs and assessements.
+[Simon Kirby](http://www.lel.ed.ac.uk/~simon/) is the lecturer for this course, and Asha Sato is in charge of labs and assessements.
 The best way to get in touch with us is in one of the drop-in lab sessions, see below, or by messaging on Teams.
 Please don't email.

 ## Structure of the course